LIFE RIGHTS AGREEMENT

 Responding to the needs of the community, a Frail Care wing and a separate Medium Care facility were built.
 A combination of monthly rentals and donations funded the residents’ care costs.
 In the latter part of the century, Krantzkloof Park Retirement Village was developed on-site and a short time after, the Rotary Clubs of Kloof and Hillcrest donated two additional retirement villages, Greenacres and Kingfisher Crest to the expanding KRHA group.

 Chartwell Estate and the Winston Park Care Centre were developed early in the new millennium.
 Our four retirement villages boast 135 well-appointed, independent living units which provide retirees with the security of tenure through a Life Right Agreement with KRHA.

 The purchase of accommodation by way of a Life Right Agreement is a widely practised and well-recognised retirement choice popular in the USA, Australia, New Zealand and the UK.

-Although South Africa does not have a specific Act governing Life Right living, our retirement developments are governed by the Housing Schemes for Retired Person’s Act 65 of 1988.
+Although South Africa does not have a specific Act governing Life Right living, our retirement villages are governed by the Housing Schemes for Retired Person’s Act 65 of 1988.

-The Title Deeds of each of our Estates are registered in the name of Kloof Rest Home Association and are stamped with an endorsement that recognises each property under this Act.
+The Title Deeds of each of our retirement villages are registered in the name of Kloof Rest Home Association and are stamped with an endorsement that recognises each property under this Act.
 This offers a protection against creditors against the Kloof Rest home Association.